 Nor am I convinced that modern RCV implementations cause more voter error than other, more prevalent voting systems.
-Neely and Cook did find that San Francisco precincts with more black voters tended to produce more over-votes.
-But Neely and McDaniel later found similar rates of largely-black-precinct over-voting in RCV and non-RCV elections.
-Kimball and Anthony get the same basic result when comparing RCV (2013) with non-RCV (2005) elections in Minneapolis.
+One study did find that San Francisco precincts with more black voters tended to produce more over-votes.
+At the same time, one of its coauthors later found similar rates of largely-black-precinct over-voting in RCV and non-RCV elections.
+The Minneapolis study gets the same basic result when comparing RCV (2013) with non-RCV (2005) elections.

 Complicated ballots and bias

-One troubling finding comes from Crowder-Meyer, Gadarian, Trounstine, and Vue, who shared their paper with me and whose presentation I enjoyed last September.
-They have experimental evidence that multi-candidate elections cause voters to fail to suppress bias about the races and genders of candidates in front of them.
+One troubling finding comes from a recent set of lab experiments.
+The authors find that multi-candidate elections cause voters to fail to suppress bias about the races and genders of candidates in front of them.
 This is not a study of RCV, but its implications are clear: in RCV elections with many candidates, voters who would have hidden their biases end up unable to do so.
 This begs a question: do voters attempt to hide their biases in real-world elections?
 I don’t know.